elif-aksy/netflix-success-prediction-dsa210termproject/README.md

 - Does release year affect content success?
 - How does country influence ratings?
 - Can we predict IMDB ratings using content features?
+- Is popularity (vote count) correlated with perceived quality (IMDB rating)?

 ---